Group formation with network constraints: Dynamic Group Formation Game

-Now, consider the sequential group formation game with the same parameters and an arbitrary order of play: $\left(100,g(20-g),\phi\right)$.
-According to Theorem \ref{thm:number seq eq}, this sequential game has a unique equilibrium.
-Moreover, Theorem \ref{thm:worst possible eq} indicates that the equilibrium will be the stable group structure with the lowest possible social welfare--in this case, the configuration with coalitions of size 16 and 17.
-Note that this equilibrium is inefficient, because all players are better off in groups of size 10.
+Now, consider the dynamic group formation process.
+Theorem \ref{thm:number seq eq} indicates that there will be a unique equilibrium, and moreover, that equilibrium will be the stable group structure with the lowest possible social welfare--in this case, the configuration with groups of size 16 and 17.
 The following analysis shows how players wind up in this suboptimal group structure.

 The players start the game as individuals, so the first player to move faces a choice between remaining as an individual and forming a group of size 2.
-The player is myopic, so she chooses the group of size 2 because it gives her higher utility in the next period (Figure \ref{fig:One to Two}).
+She chooses the group of size 2 because it gives her higher utility in the next period (Figure \ref{fig:One to Two}).

 The second player to move faces a similar choice--she must decide whether to join the existing large group to form a group of 3, or join another individual to form a second group of 2.
 The group of 3 gives her higher utility, so she joins that group (Figure \ref{fig:One to Three}).